tldr-pages/tldr/pages/linux/vpnc.md

 > A VPN client for the Cisco 3000 VPN Concentrator.

-- Connect to a defined configuration file
+- Connect to a defined configuration file:

 `sudo vpnc {{config_file}}`

-- terminate the previously created connection
+- Terminate the previously created connection:

 `sudo vpnc-disconnect`